ErichStyger/McuLink-Mini/README.md

 ## Background
 This is the work of Dario Scheuber who created this debug probe as student at the Lucerne University of Applied Sciences and Arts at [IET](https://www.hslu.ch/en/lucerne-school-of-engineering-architecture/about-us/organization/institute/engineering-and-technology/elektrotechnik/).
 The project was done under the guidance of Prof. Erich Styger.

-A blog article on [McuOnEclipse](https://mcuoneclipse.com/) should be published soon.
+See blog article on https://mcuoneclipse.com/2024/02/06/versatile-oshw-mini-mcu-link-debug-probe-external-on-board-or-embedded/ for additional details.

 ## Features
 This is an open hardware version of the NXP MCU-Link CMSIS-DAP debug probe, with following features and differences to the original MCU-Link: